smwesten-usgs/swb/example/README.md

-# Test case description and annotated control file
+# Example description and annotated control file

-The test case presented here runs with the executable from March 2016.
+The example presented here runs with the executable from March 2016.
 The first three lines of the logfile read:
 > Soil Water Balance Code version 1.2 BETA (geographic transformations enabled)
 >
 > Git branch and commit hash:  master (  51b330e )
 >
 > Compiled on Mar 16 2016  13:43:05

-In order to make this test case work on your machine, you'll need to either download some Daymet climate data mosaics, or substitute some other source for tmax, tmin, and precipitation data.
+In order to make this example work on your machine, you'll need to either download some Daymet climate data mosaics, or substitute some other source for tmax, tmin, and precipitation data.
 Running the batch file `make_output_directories.bat` will create the output and image directory structures discussed in the [official documentation](https://pubs.er.usgs.gov/publication/tm6A31).

 This example demonstrates the use of the following new(er) SWB features not discussed in the official documentation: